platformercloud/platformer-docs/docs/user-guides/overview.md

 7. Live Support via Intercom

     For organizations that have enabled premium support at Platformer Console will have access to the Live Chat Intercom, where a support agent will be connected under a minute.
-[Read more on support here](../welcome/support).
+[Read more on support here](../../welcome/support).

     <figure>
     <img src="/assets/images/docs/intercom-2.png" width="600" />
-    <figcaption>Intercom Messenger</figcaption>
     </figure>